Tonnelle Avenue station

 Service from the station travels to West Side Avenue in Jersey City at all times.
 On weekdays, service is also available to Hoboken Terminal.
 In conjunction with the station, New Jersey Transit operates a 730-space park-and-ride lot on Tonnelle Avenue (U.S. Route 1 & 9), between 49th and 51st Streets.

 Currently, the station is the northern terminus for the light rail system, with two tracks and an island platform.
 The proposed Northern Branch Corridor Project would extend the line from Tonnelle Avenue north into Englewood, in eastern Bergen County.

-Daily and monthly parking is available.
-Monthly parking passes for the following month are sold on the 19th of each month.